jakewarren/dexterdecoder/README.md

 To use:

-Copy and paste the post data into the "postdata" variable then execute the program to print the results.
+Copy and paste the encrypted post data into the "postdata" variable then execute the program to print the results.